adalmia96/Cluster-Analysis/README.md

 Tired of Topic Models?
 Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!
 (2020; Code for paper)
 ==============================

-The repo contains the source code for the paper: https://aclanthology.org/2020.emnlp-main.135.pdf
+The repo contains the code needed to reproduce the results in [Tired of Topic Models?
+Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!]( https://aclanthology.org/2020.emnlp-main.135.pdf) by Sia, Dalmia, and Mieke (2020)

 ## How to use the code
 To cluster the word embeddings to discover the latent topics, run the code/score.py file.